-Complaints, compliments, comments, suggestions and other feedback to the Laboratory Manager or Quality Manager (ext.
+Complaints, compliments, comments, suggestions and other feedback to Laboratory Management (ext.
 3368) or any member of the laboratory team.
 User feedback is recorded, reviewed and, where appropriate, logged as non-conformance and acted upon.
 Feedback is sent to users and discussed at laboratory meetings and the annual management review meeting.